teknostatik/keyboards/ferris_sweep/ferris_sweep_build_guide.md

 This is what we need to build a Ferris Sweep:

 * [Sweep High PCB](https://github.com/davidphilipbarr/Sweep/tree/main/Sweep%20High)
-* Two controllers and sockets (this guide assumes Pro-micro, but there are plenty of better options now and I've now also done this build using the Elite-Pi controllers)
+* Two controllers and sockets.
 * 34 switches (Choc v1 or v2, or MX).
 For this minimal build a low-profile switch makes a lot more sense, but you will end up paying more for switches and keycaps.
-Choc v2 with blank keycaps actually works out the most economical in the end.
+Choc v2 with blank keycaps may work out the most economical in the end.
 * 34 1U keycaps to match switches chosen.
-Blank keycaps will bring the cost down if they are an option for you, especially if you go with a switch that works with MX keycaps.
+Blank keycaps will bring the cost down if they are an option for you.
 * 2 TRRS jacks (PJ-320A)
 * TRRS cable
 * Cable to match controllers chosen (almost certainly a USB-C cable)